On Low-rank Trace Regression under General Sampling Distribution: Applications to Exact Recovery

 where the infimum is achieved if and only if $\bB$ has exactly one non-zero row.
-Notice that $\nu_0$ depends on the dimensions of the matrix in contrast to the previous examples that we had $\nu_0\geq0.1$.
+Notice that, in contrast to the previous examples where we had $\nu_0\geq0.1$, $\nu_0$ depends on the dimensions of the matrix.